LaunchAcademy/node-group-project-final/node-group-project.md

 Acceptance Criteria

-- Visiting `/pets/{specific pet type}/:id` should bring me to the show page of a specific animal
+- Visiting `/pets/:id` should bring me to the show page of a specific animal
-- I can also navigate to `/pets/{specific pet type}/:id` by clicking on a pets name or image on the `/pets/{specific pet type}` index page.
+- I can also navigate to `/pets/:id` by clicking on a pet's name or image on the `/pet-types/:id` page.
 - If the id is not found, or does not belong to the specified pet type, I should be see an error message on the page.
 - The animal's picture should be centered on the top of the page
 - Below the animal's picture should be an area listing the information about that animal